Updated: November 27, 2024

 Tourism boom

-The tourism sector has always played a big part in the Portuguese economy, though this has largely been focused on the south of the country, particularly the Algarve.
+The tourism sector has always played a big part in the Portuguese economy, though, historically, this has largely been focused on the south of the country, particularly the Algarve.

 Lifestyle

 The Portuguese capital has become increasingly popular in the past few years, not only as a tourist destination but also as a base for startups and entrepreneurs who are drawn in by the low cost of living and high quality of life.
-Lisbon is famous for its delicious food and good year-round climate, as well as its proximity to beautiful beaches, which are popular with surfers along the Lisbon coast.
+Lisbon is famous for its delicious food – having just been crowned Europe’s Best Culinary City Destination for 2024 – and good year-round climate, as well as its proximity to beautiful beaches, which are popular with surfers along the Lisbon coast.

 Portugal also has one of the highest English proficiency levels in Europe.
 It is conveniently located in Western Europe, with frequent flights to the rest of the continent, as well as to the Americas and the rest of the world.

-It is, therefore, unsurprising that record levels of international citizens are choosing to make Portugal their home and secure a property in Lisbon.
+It is, therefore, unsurprising that record levels of international citizens are choosing to make Portugal their home and secure a property Lisbon offers.

 Government incentives